AllyOR/AllyOR/README.md

 - </> Software Developer.
 - ✨ Master.
 - :pushpin: MSc.
 Computer Engineer - UMSS (Bolivia).
+- ☁️ I’m a Lead of AWS User Group Cochabamba.
 - 🔭 I’m an Organizer of PyLadies Cochabamba's Community (Bolivia).
 - 🪷 I’m a Women Techmaker Ambassador (Google).
 - 🌱 I’m learning and improving some Software skills and Development.